QuangNguyenMinh123/LinuxLearning/Device_Tree/GPIO_DeviceTree/README.md

 Run command "sudo insmod dt_probe.ko" and "sudo dmesg" to check returned value

 ======================================

-move overlay.dtbo to /lib/firmware and poweroff
-insmod dt_gpio.ko in beagle bone black ls /proc/my_gpio to check if kernel module is installed successfully
+at this point, file /proc/my_gpio is not exist move overlay.dtbo to /lib/firmware and poweroff insmod dt_gpio.ko in beagle bone black ls /proc/my_gpio to check if kernel module is installed successfully